How to Write Nursing Notes (20+ Nursing Note Examples)

 Key Points to Follow

-• Write Neatly: Please write your notes clearly and neatly.
-If none one can even ready your notes then they are basically useless.
+• Write Neatly: Please write the notes clearly and neatly.
+If no one can even read your notes then they are basically useless.
 Take your time when writing down the information.

 • Keep Your Notes Simple: Don’t write down irrelevant information that has nothing to do with the patient’s health.
 Nursing notes are supposed to be designed to be read quickly.
 That way the next shift will be caught up on the patient.
-Be clear and concise when writing Nursing Note.
+Be clear and concise.
 Only add the key and necessary terms and try to keep it short.

 • Always Write Down All Communication: Write down everything important about the patient’s health.
-Every single discussion you had with the families, doctors, and other medical professionals needs to be documented in your nursing notes.
+Every single discussion you had with the families, doctors, and other medical professionals needs to be documented.
 Also, you need to document the names of the people you had these discussions with.

 • Please Don’t Use Abbreviations: Write everything down fully.
 Using abbreviations can mean different things in different places.

 • You Should Write As You Go: As a nurse, you’re supposed to complete all of your notes as soon as possible.
-So with that in mind, you should not leave your nursing notes until the end of your shift.
+So with that in mind, you should not leave it until the end of your shift.
 Just write as you go.
 That way all the information from your notes will be fresh in your mind.

-• State the facts: A nurse should only write or chart what she hear, observe, and do.
+• State the facts: A nurse should only write or chart what she hears, observes, and does.

-• Find a mentor: Another tip is to search for a veteran or experienced nurse to offer guidance and constructive feedback on the notes.
+• Find a mentor: Another tip is to search for a veteran or experienced nurse to offer guidance and constructive feedback.

 • Check out other nurses’ notes: Check out how other nurses, mainly veterans write their nursing notes.
 It will guide and influence a good note.